inBeat/inbeat-website/content/top-influencers/instagram/cinema/nigeria/_index.md

 ---
-title: Top 10 Cinema Instagram Influencers In Nigeria In 2023
+title: Top 10 Cinema Instagram Influencers In Nigeria In 2024
 description: >-
-  Find top cinema Instagram influencers in Nigeria in 2023.
-Most popular hashtags: #love #photography #cinematography #beautiful.
+  Find top cinema Instagram influencers in Nigeria in 2024.
+Most popular hashtags: #cinematography #photography #explorepage #love.
 platform: Instagram
-hits: 8
+hits: 16
-text_top: Analyze the most popular Instagram influencers on inBeat.
+text_top: Discover the most popular Instagram accounts on inBeat.
-text_bottom: Our search engine holds 8 Instagram influencers like this in Nigeria for you to pitch.
+text_bottom: inBeat aggregates 16 Instagram influencers like this in Nigeria for you to connect with.
 profiles:
   - username: "kola_oye"
     fullname: >-